 Student Arts Coalition Board

-The Student Arts Coalition acts as the companion board to the Arts Council Executive Committee and discusses collaborative ideas and challenges facing BC student artists.
-The board focuses on three objectives, Advocating Creativity, Critical Conversations, and the BC Arts Journal.
+The Student Arts Coalition acts as the companion board to the Arts Council's Arts Board of Chairs & Directors, and discusses collaborative ideas and challenges facing BC student artists.
+The board currently focuses on three objectives, Advocating Creativity, Critical Conversations, and the BC Arts Journal.

 The Student Arts Coalition plans, organizes and produces numerous events, tablings and marketing campaigns across campus focusing on advocating for the arts.
 These events focus on everyone's right to experience creativity and culture, express themselves creatively, and see their culture reflected in artistic expression.
 In addition, they connect our community through community-based arts activities that focus on cultural engagement and creative expression, which are integral to our community's social well-being and formation through meaningful activities.

 The Student Arts Coalition is in charge of developing, facilitating, and leading the Critical Conversations Series through the arts across campus.
 The inaugural event was hosted by the Boston College Theatre Department and FACES* Council.
 A reading and discussion of the play "Baltimore" written by Kirsten Greenidge took place on February 25, 2019, in the Robsham Theater.
 All Critical Conversations Series events are free and open to the public. * FACES, an anti-racist organization committed to educating the BC community on the issues of race, identity, and systems of power and privilege.